Is peanut butter healthy? Or should you only eat it in moderation?

-One serving of peanut butter contains 8 grams of protein, 4 grams of net carbs, 16 grams of fat, and about 180 calories.
+One serving of peanut butter has 8 grams of protein, 4 grams of net carbs, 16 grams of fat, and about 180 calories.

 The healthiest peanut butter you can make from one ingredient: ground peanuts.
 However, a lot of commercial brands are made from ground peanuts, oil (often hydrogenated soybean or canola oil), salt, and either sugar or corn syrup.

-The added sugar and oil in many peanut butters take away from their health factor, so if you’re going to eat peanut butter, your best bet is to get the natural stuff you can make and buy with just peanuts, or peanuts and salt.
+The added sugar and oil in most of the peanut butters take away from their health factor, so if you’re going for peanut butter, your best bet is to get the natural stuff you can make and buy with just peanuts, or peanuts and salt.

 Health Benefits of Peanut Butter-

-- Helps in weight loss and keeps you full for a longer period of time.
+- It helps in weight loss and keeps you full for a longer period.

-- Peanut butter helps in boosting your heart health.
+- Peanut butter helps in increasing your heart health.

-- Peanut butter helps in bodybuilding and muscle gain.
+- Peanut butter helps in bodybuilding and gaining muscle.

-- Helps in managing your blood sugar levels.
+- It helps in managing your blood sugar levels.

 - It also reduces the risk of breast cancer.

-As you can see, peanut butter has a fair number of health benefits.
-However, when it comes to purchasing peanut butter for yourself, it’s crucial to understand that not all peanut butter is created equally.
+As you can see, peanut butter has a number of health benefits.
+However, when it comes to purchasing peanut butter for yourself, it is crucial to understand that not all the peanut butters are created equally.

 Concerns about Peanut Butter

-- Peanut allergies Peanuts and other nuts are common allergens, with a peanut or tree nut allergy affecting over 3 million Americans, according to the National Institutes of Health (NIH).
-Those with a known peanut allergy should avoid peanut butter and foods containing nuts.
+- Peanut allergies Peanuts and other nuts are common allergens, with a peanut or tree nut allergy affecting over 3 million Americans, according to the National Institutes of Health (NIH) those who have peanut allergy should avoid peanut butter and foods containing nuts.
 The NIH also notes that just 20 percent of those with an allergy will eventually outgrow the allergy and stop having reactions to nuts.